-Importance of collecting race/ethnicity/ language (REL) data and appropriate the use
+Importance of collecting REL data and appropriate the use

-Collecting REL information helps providers to administer better care for patients.
+Collecting race/ethnicity/language (REL) information helps providers to administer better care for enrollees.
 Access to accurate data is essential for successfully identifying inequalities in health that could be attributed to race, ethnicity or language barriers and to improve the quality of care and treatment outcomes.

 The health plans collect this data and can make this data available to providers upon request.
-Provider must collect member spoken language preference and document this on the member's record.
+Provider must collect enrollee spoken language preference and document this on the enrollee's record.
 Below is the listing of the basic race and ethnicity categories used by health plans.